Permissions and Sharing in Agent Builder

 None

-Manage Build Access: Control Who Can Edit or Share
+Manage Access: Control Who Can Edit or Share

-1. Open a workflow and click Access in the top right corner.
+1. Open a workflow and click Share in the top right corner.

-3. Full: Can edit, share, and delete the workflows.
+4. Full: Can edit, share, and delete the Workflow agent.

-4. [Optional] To give all users in the workspace the ability to view and run the workflow, Workflow Admins can grant run access to everyone at [your workspace name].
-Once shared, the workflow will be visible to everyone under the Workflows tab.
+3. [Optional] To give all users in the workspace the ability to view and run the Workflow agent, Workflow Admins can grant run access to everyone at [your workspace name].
+Once shared, the Workflow agent will be visible to everyone under the Library tab.

 To revoke access: